vonkow/swords-wizardry/documentation.md

 There is one setting currently available:

 - Include class skills from the Swords & Wizardry Book of Options When toggled, this option displays additional thief-like skills used by classes in the Swords & Wizardry Book of Options.
+  - **Note:** This system does not ship with any classes or ancestries from the Swords & Wizardry Book of Options, as they are not AELF Open Gaming Content.
+This setting merely displays additional numeric values.

 Other settings, such as ascending AC and alternative initiative systems are planned.